pattybardo/nfl-rushing-challenge/README.md

 If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

 ### Installation and running this solution
 This project was created using a React front end, Express backend, and PostgreSQL database.

+PostgreSQL version: 13.0

+Node version: 14.15.0

 ### Installation